OfTheTrade/asteroidgame/README.md

 have returned to it's original rotation.
 In the same test, it is checked that the spaceship can move on both the x and y axis (now that it has gained speed in both axis) that it has turned from looking straight up).

+Part 3:
+In state.c, state_update was filled with the new requierments.

+Firstly, the function now updates "speed_factor" when called and the game is not paused.
+It figures out how many times it has been increased already from it's starting value of 1 and then checks if the game score is hight enough to cause "speed_factor" to increase again.
+In the loop previously only used to change the coordinates of the objects in the states object vector, a counter has been set up to count how many asteroids are within ASTEROID_MAX_DIST of the ship.
+After it exits the loop, if this ammount is less that ASTEROID_NUM, it adds enough asteroids for this number to become ASTEROID_NUM through add_asteroids.
+The score is increased by one for every asteroid created this way.
+Collision checks where also added.
+The function parses the entire state vector , and (for every node) if the object it finds inside is a asteroid, it first checks if it collides with the spaceship (through CheckCollisionCircles).
+If it does, the asteroid is removed from the vector (by swapping the last nodes value with the current one and then removing the last node), and the score is halved.
+If it does not collide with the spaceship the vector of objects is accesed again , checking if any of the objects is a bullet that collides with the current asteroid.
+If it is, the asteroid and the bullet is destroyed, 10 points are deducted from the score (without going bellow zero) and if the asteroid is big enough two smaller and faster asteroids are spawned at it's location.
+Lastly, the function now checks for a space key input.
+If it detects that, and it has been not been fired for 15 states, a bullet is created on the spaceship, with it's speed being affected by BULLET_SPEED and the spaceships rotation and speed.